mostak-1726/bk_jwt_auth/readme.md

-This package build on JWT authentication plugin and echo framework.
-It exposes two method - GenerateAuthToken and VerifyAuthToken
+This package builds on JWT authentication plugin and echo framework.
+It exposes two methods - GenerateAuthToken and VerifyAuthToken
-GenerateAuthToken method verify requested userName and password against configured username and password and return an id_token
+GenerateAuthToken method verifies the requested username and password against the configured username and password and returns an id_token
-VerifyAuthToken method verify the generated previously and provide jwtToken for further communication
+VerifyAuthToken method verifies the generated previously and provides jwtToken for further communication

 To Install run the following command -